BitPaw/PXUltima/Code/PXUltimaC/Container/TreeBehaviour/README.md

   Use this when tasks can be executed in parrallel, like searching or general calculating or computing of solutions.
 #### Selector/fallback
   A list of tasks, where the first non-failing node will end the interation.<br>
+  If no action succeded, the node fails.
   Use this when you have multible options to choose from and take the first option in order.

+#### Loop/Repeat
+  Use this to repeat the child nodes.

+#### Condition
+  Use this to let nodes be executed or skipped depending on the given condition.

+#### Inverter
+  Negates the input and can be used if a condition cannot be inverted or would yield a too big change.

+#### Sleep
+  Delay the behaviour by some amount or a condition.
+Beware that this does not freeze the whole thread!

 ## Links
 - [Wikipedia - Behavior Tree](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control))